xyzzycgn/dart/README.md

   In this mode for all turrets connected to this FCC control over these turrets is released, i.e. they are permanently enabled and handle all attacks on their own (not recommended 😉)

 - automatic

   In this mode the FCC releases control over a turret, if the number of asteroids that are in range of the turret and on collision course exceeds the threshold

 - always

   Normal operational mode - all turrets are under full control of the FCC (same as disabling adjustment in startup settings)

+## Prioritizing
+D.A.R.T. recognizes priority targets set in a turret, i.e. a turret under control of the FCC will only attack harmful asteroids fitting the list - all others will be ignored by the turret.

 ## Compatibility
 This mod is compatible to vanilla game (= space age) and other mods introducing new turrets derived from